atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-best-practices.md

 reading_time: 5

 ---
-Now that you have setup a read only replica of your database and are using a sql based bi tool to blend and analyze your data, the next step is maintaining it.
+Now that you have setup a read only replica of your database and are using a SQL based BI tool to blend and analyze your data, the next step is maintaining it.
 At this stage it is not recommended to do a lot of modeling or clean up.
-However do provide warnings about known issues in the data so that others who want to explore the data can do so accurately.
+However, do provide warnings about known issues in the data so that others who want to explore the data can do so accurately.

 These issues should be addressed in a regularly updated wiki or within your BI tool: